 Abrasion (Scrapes) – An abrasion is a scrape of the outer layer of the skin caused by contact with an outside object or rubbing of the shoe.
-It should be cleaned and treated with an antibiotic cream.
+It should be cleaned with soap and water and treated with an antibiotic cream.
 It should be covered (dressed) to keep it protected during exercise.
 If it is painful, an over-the-counter topical anesthetic may be used.
 If it becomes infected, it should be treated by a doctor.

 Athletes Foot – Athlete’s foot is an infection caused by a fungus and usually occurs between the toes.
 It is typically transmitted in moist areas where people walk barefoot, such as showers or locker rooms.
 Athlete’s foot can be treated by a number of over-the-counter medications.
 It is important to continue use of the medication until absolutely certain that the fungus is gone.
 Keeping the feet and shoes as dry as possible, and avoiding going barefoot on locker room and shower floors, help prevent the fungus from starting.
 Shower shoes or sandals are recommended.
 If the fungus does not go away, it should be treated by a doctor.
 This is especially true because there is a small chance that the fungus could become systemic (enter the body).
 Athletes Foot can also be a cause of nail fungus infections as it can spread to the toe nails.

 Callus – A callus is a toughened area of skin which has become thick due to rubbing.
 Calluses are normal on the feet of soccer players.
 Problems arise if they are allowed to become too thick.
 Over-thick calluses need to be trimmed back.
 Otherwise, they can shift or crack.
 Padding around a callus, typically with a hole cut out in the center, can be helpful.
 Trimming may be accomplished with a pumice stone, a callus shaver, or even a clean and dry nail clipper.
 Particularly difficult calluses should be pared down by a podiatrist.